Jekblade/RouteAI/README.md

 # Orienteering

-Welcome to the Orienteering project, a comprehensive toolkit designed to enhance the experience of orienteering athletes, course planners, event organizers, and participants.
-This versatile application brings together several key functionalities, including route planning, map conversion, and rogaining management, all within a user-friendly interface.
+Welcome to the Orienteering project, a comprehensive tool designed to enhance the experience of orienteering athletes, course planners and event organizers.
+This versatile application brings together several key functionalities, including optimal route-choice testing, map conversion, and rogaining routes, all within a user-friendly interface.

-That's the fancy way of saying it.
-But in reality, this project was done to learn about path-finding algorithms from Graph Theory.
+This project was done to learn about path-finding algorithms from Graph Theory.
 There are soo many improvements that could be made.
-In the longterm there could be a use for for this for event organizers to plan courses and predict finish times.
+In the longterm this app could be used by course setters to plan appropriately-long courses and predict finish times.
+For example, 30-35mins in WRE middle events.

 # Features